mthvedt/clearley/README.md

 2
 ```

-The above example demonstrates the following:
+The above demonstrates the following:

 * Rules are modular and can be combined.
 The rule `natnum` comes from the namespace `clearley.lib`.
 It matches any positive number and returns it.
 * Forward-references require no special handling.
 The parser builder resolves all symbols at build time.